tnraddatz/NewSpeak/README.md

 ## Logging
 ### ELK Stack
-Logstash collects and parses logs, Elasticsearch indexes and stores the information and Kibana presents the data in visualizations that provide actionable insights into one’s environment.
+Logstash collects and parses logs, Elasticsearch indexes and stores the information, Kibana presents the data in visualizations that provide actionable insights into one’s environment.
 All data is sent to logstash through lograge, in order to keep logs simple and easy to understand.
-In Kibana I have created several different types of visualizations to parse data: number of active users, guest users, errors recieved, and most frequent news outlets selected.
+Within the Kibana interface I have created several different types of visualizations to parse data: number of active users, guest users, errors recieved, and most frequent news outlets selected.

 ### Lograge
 On their own, rails logs are pretty useless.
 They contain a large amount of data and present it in an unreadable way.
 To tame this, I use [Lograge](https://github.com/roidrage/lograge).
 As an example, Lograge transforms the following rails log: